suryaaaaaaaaa/Assessment_MyApplication/README.md

 domain- contains classes related to implemntation (business logic) data- holds the model classes and mapper classes to install directly after clone the prject directly run the project.

+Folder Structure
+Core Module-> Network module
+di: NetworkModule provides global dependencies api- ApiService for api calls,CarsSearchResponse for api response, CarsRepository to provide function to fetch data wherever it is required.

+Common module
+Uievent - which is commonn class

+Data Module:
+di: DataLayerModule and repository binding
+RepoImp - to bind and map data to data class.

+Domain Module
+di :DomainLayerModule binds domain dependencies model CarSearchResponseItem hold the data and mapped from reponse
+usecase: GetCarsListUseCase to retrive car list, GetImageUseCase to fetch image

+ui module
+screen :CarSearchScreen show list of cars util - contains all the gerenric class such as LoadingBar CarSearchStateHolder- hold the state of CarSearchScreen ToolbarWidget- show app bar
+View Model - bind the usecases and call the api using lauch coroutine.